When it comes to American Horror Story season seven: Expect more of the unexpected.

-Teen Wolf and Arrow grad Colton Haynes will also make his AHS debut in season seven, with Murphy announcing June 20 that the actor, who recurred on Scream Queens season two, is joining the franchise.
+Teen Wolf and Arrow grad Colton Haynes will make his AHS debut in season seven, with Murphy announcing June 20 that the actor, who recurred on Scream Queens season two, is joining the franchise.
 He also offered a tease on his Instagram.

 Scream Queens grad Billie Lourd is also set as a regular opposite the returning pair.
 Murphy shared a photo teasing her character with the caption, "Winter is coming."